Teaching, appraisal of learning in different settings and evaluation

 Students will demonstrate a sound level of knowledge, understanding, and skills required for meeting the learning outcomes.
 Students will demonstrate familiarity with and the ability to apply a range of approaches, methods and conceptual tools.
 Self-reflection and practice improvement will be based on reasonable theoretical rationale.
 There will be evidence of attaining a sound knowledge of material contained in set texts or reading materials and undertaking wider reading.
 All completed assessment exercises will be at a proficient level.
 Written work will be of good quality, only with minor errors but largely based on the module materials with limited evidene of wider reading and critical thinking.

-Design and plan learning activities underpinned by relevant theory
+Students will be able to design and plan critically analyse the design and planning learning activities underpinned by relevant theory

 Teaching and Learning Strategy